 We would be glad to see applications from civil servants and regulators; NGOs; executives; philanthropic funders; and trustees or company directors.

-In order to apply, please fill out the application form [Microsoft Word] and return it with any supporting documents, to firstname.lastname@example.org.
+In order to apply, please fill out the application form [Microsoft Word] and return it with any supporting documents, to email@example.com.
 We will email you to confirm that we have received your application.
-Please note that the deadline for applying is 12 noon on Friday 16 June.
+We are still accepting applications for the Sustainable Finance Course, but you are encouraged to apply as soon as possible as places are limited.

 Please indicate if you would like to be considered for a bursary – we may then ask you for additional information if we feel your application is sufficiently strong and your need suitably compelling.